 What is the difference between the vulva and the vagina?

-In Vulva and Vagina: What Is the Difference Between Your Vulva and Vagina? [+ Image] the JH note:
+In About the Vulva and Vagina: What Is the Difference Between Your Vulva and Vagina? [+ Image] the (Australian) Jean Hailes for Women’s Health JH explain:

 “Some people think the vulva is the vagina, but they are different.
 Your vulva is the external part of the female genitals that you can see.
 Your vagina is inside your body.
 It extends from your vulva to the start of your uterus.
 It’s where your period flows down from the uterus, where you can have sexual intercourse (or other types of penetration) and where babies pass through during childbirth”.2